NLeSC/root-conda-recipes/root6/README.md

-To build: (from the conda-recipes directory)
+To build: (from the base conda-recipes directory)
 ---------------
 ```
 CONDA_PY=x.x conda build root6